 Luis Rubiales: Former Spanish FA president found guilty over kissing player Jenni Hermoso without consent after Women's World Cup final

-Luis Rubiales stood accused of sexual assault and attempting to coerce Jenni Hermoso into declaring the kiss, which happened after the Women's World Cup final in 2023, had been consensual; Rubiales denied the charges, claiming the kiss was consensual, and has been cleared of coercion
+Luis Rubiales stood accused of sexual assault and attempting to coerce Jenni Hermoso into declaring the kiss, which happened after the Women's World Cup final in 2023, had been consensual; Rubiales denied the charges, claiming the kiss was consensual, and will appeal the ruling

 Former Spanish football federation president Luis Rubiales has been found guilty of sexually assaulting forward Jenni Hermoso but avoided a jail sentence.